 We present the details of TISP and our contribution to table interpretation by sibling page comparison, and the details of TISP++ and our contribution to ontology generation and semantic annotation in the remainder of the paper as follows.
 Section 2 provides the details about how TISP analyzes a source page to recognize all HTML tables and how it decomposes nested tables, if any.
 Section 3 introduces the matching algorithms we use.
 Section 4 describes how we interpreted various matching results and find data tables.
 Section 5 explains how TISP infers the general structure patterns of a web site and therefore how it interprets the tables from the site.
 Section 5 also explains how to automatically adjust the generated patterns when variations are encountered.
+Since in Sections 2, 3, 4, and 5 we present our algorithm somewhat informally, using more exposition and examples than formalism, we also provide in an Appendix a complete and more formal description of the entire process.
 In Section 6, we report the results of experiments we conducted involving sites for car advertisements, molecular biology, and geopolitical information, which we found on the hidden web.
 Section 7 explains how TISP++ generates an OWL ontology depending on a structure pattern, and Section 8 explains how TISP++ annotates information automatically.
 Section 9 discusses related work.
 In Section 10, we draw conclusions and mention some possibilities for future work.